onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "Civilization rests on the fact that we all benefit from knowledge which we do not possess." - [Friedrich A. Hayek](https://www.goodreads.com/quotes/6539631-civilization-rests-on-the-fact-that-we-all-benefit-from)

+Stagnation & optimizing for the wrong thing (GDP)

+> "You have as much computing power in your iPhone as was available at the time of the Apollo missions.
+But what is it being used for?
+It’s being used to throw angry birds at pigs; it’s being used to send pictures of your cat to people halfway around the world; it’s being used to check in as the virtual mayor of a virtual nowhere while you’re riding a subway from the nineteenth century." - [Peter Thiel](https://www.azquotes.com/quote/720837)

+> "We wanted flying cars, instead we got 140 characters." - [Peter Thiel](https://www.goodreads.com/quotes/697729-we-wanted-flying-cars-instead-we-got-140-characters)

 ██████████████████████████████████████████████████████████████████
 # SECTION: The way forward
 ██████████████████████████████████████████████████████████████████

+> "The most common way people give up their power is by thinking they don’t have any." - [Alice Walker](https://bigthink.com/words-of-wisdom/alice-walker-people-give-up-their-power-by-thinking-they-dont-have-any-2/)

 > "We are as gods and might as well get good at it." - [Stewart Brand](https://en.wikipedia.org/wiki/Stewart_Brand)